radiantearth/stac-spec/item-spec/item-spec.md

 | ---------- | ------------ | ------------------------------------------------------------ |
 | datetime   | string\|null | **REQUIRED.** The searchable date and time of the assets, in UTC.
 It is formatted according to [RFC 3339, section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6). `null` is allowed, but requires `start_datetime` and `end_datetime` from [common metadata](common-metadata.md#date-and-time-range) to be set. |

+#### datetime

-**datetime** is likely the acquisition (in the case of single camera type captures) or the 'nominal' or representative time in the case of assets that are combined together.
+This is likely the acquisition (in the case of single camera type captures) or the 'nominal' or representative time in the case of assets that are combined together.
 Though time can be a complex thing to capture, for this purpose keep in mind the STAC spec is primarily searching for data, so use whatever single date and time is most useful for a user to search for.
 STAC content